 But, what if you can’t figure out what you want in life, then how do you know where you’re going, right?
 More importantly, how do you know which step or action to take next?

 I hear from a lot of creatives & aspiring change-makers who tell me about their desire to start a business, write a book or change careers but the trouble is…they don’t know what they want.

 They struggle to commit to one path because they don’t know if it’s the best choice for them, or if it will bring them any closer to the joy and satisfaction they seek.

 Here’s what I know for sure:

-- How do I get clear about my goals when there are SO MANY OPTIONS?
+- How do you get clear about your goals when there are SO MANY OPTIONS?

 It’s a great question and one I’ve struggled with in the past (and still do from time to time).

 But here’s some good news…